Nour-2003/Mobile_Project/README.md

 - **Shopping Cart**: Add/remove/edit product quantities and view order total before checkout.
 - **Personalization**: Define the birthdate using a calendar widget.
 - **Order Feedback**: Submit feedback and ratings for orders.
+- **Dark Mode**: Toggle between light and dark modes for an enhanced user experience.

 ### Admin Features
 - **Product Management**: Add, edit, or delete products and categories with stock tracking.